jwjoel/ABSA-SVM/README.md

-# Part 1: Sentence-level Aspect Based Sentiment Analysis
+# Sentence-level Aspect Based Sentiment Analysis

 The core idea for this part is to predict product categories and polarities from given text inputs.
 One SVM classifier predicts categories, while the other classifier predicts polarities based on the one-hot encoding of categories combined with text feature vectors.